Due to the confidential nature of this project, certain details have been omitted.

 Figure 2: After replacing all capacitors and select resistors.

-While the record player is now functional (and filling my evenings with Steely Dan), there are a few more components I would like to repair/replace to improve quality.
+While the record player is now functional (and filling my evenings with Steely Dan), there are still a few more components I would like to repair/replace to improve listening quality.
 The motor speed is irregular and slightly fast, but could easily be replaced by a modern DC motor and variable PSU.
 Additionally, the motor-to-table drive mechanism is a thin belt, which has began to harden and elongate.
 This could likely be replaced with a COTS part.